chapel-lang/chapel/doc/rst/language/spec/ranges.rst

    The count operator currently treats ranges over ``enum`` or ``bool`` types as bounded on both ends regardless of their ``bounds`` parameters.
-   This might change in the future.
+   This behavior is unstable and might change in the future.

 .. _Range_Arithmetic: